 Sometime ago, I started a gratitude jar.
-Every day I try to put one to three small pieces of paper into the jar.
+Every day, I put 1-3 small pieces of paper into the jar.
 I write down the things I’m grateful for in each moment.
 It might be my friends, my job, my comfortable home, or a show on Netflix that made me laugh.

 On the hard days, I look at that jar and see how full it is.
-The visible reasons I have to be thankful, remind me that no matter how bad today is, my life is still worth living.
+The bits of paper are reasons for me to remain thankful.
+They remind me that no matter how bad today is, my life is still worth living.

-When I really need to be uplifted, I take a few of the slips of paper out of the gratitude jar and read them.
-Seeing things written in my handwriting listing reasons I have to be grateful helps me to stay centered.
+When I really need to be picked up, I take a few of the slips out of the gratitude jar and read them.
+Seeing things written in my handwriting reminds me of what I have.
+Staying grateful helps me stay centered.

-I may not feel grateful for those things at the moment.
-But I’m reminded there are reasons for gratitude.
+I may not feel grateful in every moment, but my gratitude jar reminds me there are reasons for gratitude.

 Doing things that are part of my daily routine makes those horrible days feel a little more normal.